 Here you can find the most popular Golden visa investment options:

-Donation of a minimum of €250,000 for investing in artistic output or supporting the arts, for reconstruction or refurbishment of the national heritage, through the local and central authorities, public institutions or, private foundations of public interest
+Cultural Heritage Contribution: Donation of a minimum of €250,000 for investing in artistic output or supporting the arts, for reconstruction or refurbishment of the national heritage.

-Canadians living in Portugal can be found in various regions across the country, each offering a unique set of advantages and lifestyle options.
-Some popular areas where Canadians and other expatriates often choose to reside in Portugal include:
+A Canadians moving to Portugal can be found in various regions across the country, each offering a unique set of advantages and lifestyle options.
+Some popular areas to find Canadians in Portugal and other expatriates often choose to reside include:

 Canadians in Lisbon